Get to grips with PowerPoint’s built-in 3D objects to bring your presentation to life.

-Whenever Microsoft release a new feature, if you’re a 365 subscriber, you’ll automatically get said new feature.
-Here’s how to check for and install updates to PowerPoint:
+Firstly, you’ll need an Office 365 subscription.
+Whenever Microsoft release a new feature, if you’re a 365 subscriber, you’ll automatically get access to all the latest goodies.

-1. Open PowerPoint and create a new presentation.
+1. Open PowerPoint and create a new presentation

-2. Go to File > Account
+2. Go to File then Account

-NOTE: You may need to click Enable Updates first if you don’t see the Update Now option right away.
+NOTE: You may need to click Enable Updates first, if you don’t see the Update Now option right away.

 - Filmbox Format – *.fbx files

 - Object Format – *.obj files